HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 {{ figure_markup(
   image="speculation-rules-usage.png",
-  caption="Speculation Rules usage by website rank and device (2025)", description=”The chart shows the percentage of home pages that contain Speculation Rules by website rank on desktop and mobile in 2025.
+  caption="Speculation Rules usage by website rank and device (2025)", description='The chart shows the percentage of home pages that contain Speculation Rules by website rank on desktop and mobile in 2025.
 Among the top 1,000 websites, Speculation Rules appear on 3% of desktop pages and 5% of mobile pages, with usage increasing slowly as rank decreases.
-For all websites, Speculation Rules are present on 24% of desktop pages and 35% of mobile pages, with desktop and mobile usage nearly equal at every rank.”, chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=826167809&format=interactive", sheets_gid="1244034811", sql_file="speculation_rules_rank.sql"
+For all websites, Speculation Rules are present on 24% of desktop pages and 35% of mobile pages, with desktop and mobile usage nearly equal at every rank.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=826167809&format=interactive", sheets_gid="1244034811", sql_file="speculation_rules_rank.sql"